microsoft/TypeScript-Handbook/pages/Type Inference.md

 }
 ```

-In this example, best common type has a set of four candidates: Animal, Rhino, Elephant, and Snake.
-Of these, Animal can be chosen by the best common type algorithm.
+In this example, best common type has a set of four candidates: `Animal`, `Rhino`, `Elephant`, and `Snake`.
+Of these, `Animal` can be chosen by the best common type algorithm.